-"laws" Since the Antichrist will have great political power, he will do this, of course.
-But we wonder if there is a greater truth here.
+"laws" Since the Antichrist will have great political power, he attempt will do this.
+He will attack natural laws and the laws of God and attempt to replace them with his own laws.
+We wonder if there is a greater truth here.
 Maybe he would even try to change spiritual, moral or physical laws that man cannot change in his own power?